waikato-llm/audio-dataset-converter-examples/docs/faster_whisper.md

-The following commands loads raw audio files (i.e., ones without a transcript) and applies the `fw-transcribe` filter to generate a transcript using faster-whisper, with the result then stored in Festvox format:
+The following commands loads raw audio files (i.e., ones without a transcript) and applies the `fw-transcribe` filter to generate a transcript using faster-whisper, with the result then being stored in Festvox format:

 ```bash
 adc-convert \